 In order to further develop and coordinate our movement on the streets, we could begin compiling intelligence on police maneuvers and tactics against crowds.
 What are basic formations the police use against large crowds?
 What arsenal is at the police's disposal and how can we prepare to defend ourselves against police offensives?
 What codes and signals do they use so as to coordinate their actions against us?
-How can we coordinate ourselves relatively close to Oscar Grant Plaza;
+How can we coordinate ourselves in relation to the cops' maneuvers and attacks?
+When the cops either prevent us from taking a space or kick us out, how should we respond?